Do you know segmenting your email marketing lists can improve conversion rates?

 2. One-time Customers

-This group bought one of your products six months ago but hasn’t been back since.
-Or maybe they used to be a frequent buyer but fell off the grid.
-Your emails should be targeted at drawing them back to your brand, by:
+This group bought one of your products six months ago but hasn’t returned.
+Or maybe they used to be a frequent buyer, but fell off the grid.

 - Offering personalized discounts on former purchases.